verboompj/arc_kubernetes/Azure_DC.md

 I ran the Direct connected, Azure Portal deployment wizzard.
 There are other options like the CLI or using Azure Data Studio.

+Disabled metrics, monitoring in the next step and deployed.